- Ages 4+

 Due to the nature of the historic theatre there are several steps outside and inside making it not accessible for wheelchairs.

-Pirate's Quest has not told us if they are fully pushchair friendly.
+No, Pirate's Quest have stated they are not pushchair friendly.

 No dogs allowed.